wenbang24/fyora/README.md

 ```
 Outside links create a symlink to the folder itself i.e. ~/dir2/dir1 be symlinked to /dir1.

-Inside links symlink everything inside the first folder inside of the second folder i.e. ~/dir3/file.txt would be symlinked to ~/dir/dir4/file.txt.
+Inside links symlink everything inside the first folder to inside of the second folder i.e. ~/dir3/file.txt would be symlinked to ~/dir/dir4/file.txt.

 File links symlink the file itself i.e. /dir5/file.txt would be symlinked to ~/dir2/dir/file.txt.

 Unsafe mode is dangerous and should only be used if you know what you're doing.
-If there is something at the target location, it will be deleted before the symlink is created.
+If unsafe mode is enabled and there is something at the target location, it will be deleted before the symlink is created, **permanently deleting what was once there**.
 This is useful for directories that may already exist but you want to replace with a symlink. **This can also lead to irreversible data loss if you are not careful.**

 Everything under ignore (files and folders) will NOT be symlinked.